Get started with Windows Azure and ASP.NET

 The Import Publish Profile dialog box appears.

-The .publishsettings file contains your credentials (unencoded) that are used to administer your Windows Azure subscriptions and services.
-The security best practice for this file is to store it temporarily outside your source directories (for example in the Libraries\Documents folder), and then delete it once the import has completed.
-A malicious user who gains access to the .publishsettings file can edit, create, and delete your Windows Azure services.
+Download the subscription file to a folder outside your source code directories (for example, in the Downloads folder), and then delete it once the import has completed.
+A malicious user who gains access to the subscription file can edit, create, and delete your Windows Azure services.

-In the Import Publish Profile dialog box, select Import from a Windows Azure web site, select your web site from the drop-down list, and then click OK.
+In the Import Publish Settings dialog box, select the Import from a Windows Azure Web Site radio button, and then click New.

-In the Connection tab, click Validate Connection to make sure that the settings are correct.
+In the Connection tab of the Publish Web wizard, click Validate Connection to make sure that the settings are correct.